Last updated: October 18, 2021

 8. Brunswick label

 A long-lived label which was the subject of various owners and many years of litigation.
-Example below shows UK Purchase Tax code “RT” in the run-out.
+Example below shows UK Purchase Tax code “RT” on the label and stamped in the runout, at 12 o’clock position.

 11. Decca – Vogue